 Your customers traverse through a myriad of emotions after they make the purchase.
-They are excited that they are going to have something new and are also anxious to see if they have made the right decision.
-Understanding how your customers behave after a purchase can give marketers a lot of information about how to build more trust.
+They are excited that they will have something new and are also anxious to see if they have made the right decision.
+Understanding how customers behave after a purchase can give marketers much information about building trust.

 There are tonnes of research that shows it is 5X more expensive to get a new customer when compared with serving an existing customer.

 Imagine you buy a new toy.
 The fun doesn’t end when you pay for it.
 The post-purchase experience is like the after-party of shopping.
 It’s important because: